aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

 -->

-We test three related hypotheses:
+* We test three related hypotheses concerning co-occurance patterns, diet similarity and top-down ecosystem effects of diverse predators, using a natural mesocosm: the community of invertebrates living within bromeliads.

 1. *species co-occurance*: closely-related predators occur together more frequently than less-related predators, due to their similar habitat